File System Basics

 You cannot write to this directory.
 To prevent tampering, the bundle directory is signed at installation time.
 Writing to this directory changes the signature and prevents your app from launching.
 You can, however, gain read-only access to any resources stored in the apps bundle.
 For more information, see the Resource Programming Guide

-The contents of this directory are not backed up by iTunes.
+The contents of this directory are not backed up by iTunes or iCloud.
 However, iTunes does perform an initial sync of any apps purchased from the App Store.

 Use this directory to store user-generated content.
 The contents of this directory can be made available to the user through file sharing; therefore, his directory should only contain files that you may wish to expose to the user.

-The contents of this directory are backed up by iTunes.
+The contents of this directory are backed up by iTunes and iCloud.

 Use this directory to access files that your app was asked to open by outside entities.
 Specifically, the Mail program places email attachments associated with your app in this directory.
 Document interaction controllers may also place files in it.